Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Measurement of the Weak Mixing Angle and the NuTeV Anomaly

 \section{Measurement of the Weak Mixing Angle and the NuTeV Anomaly}

 The measurement of neutrino interactions at the energies accessible at the FPF provides an opportunity to measure precisely the electroweak parameters.
-The weak mixing angle, $\sin^2\theta_W$, is one key parameter that parameterizes several measurable observables in the electroweak sector of the SM.
+The weak mixing angle, $\sin^2\theta_W$, is one key parameter that parametrizes sseveral measurable observables in the electroweak sector of the SM.
 The value of $\sin^2\theta_W$ gets radiative corrections and depends on the renormalization prescription~\cite{Erler:2004in}, where $\overline{\rm{MS}}$ (modified minimal subtraction) scheme is conventionally employed.
 One of the best measurements of the weak mixing angle comes from Z-pole observables~\cite{ALEPH:2010aa,Workman:2022ynf} (Tevatron, LEP1, SLC, LHC) with an average value of $\sin^2\theta_W(m_{Z})_{\overline{\rm{MS}}}=0.23125(16)$, comparable to the SM value of $\sin^2\theta_W(m_{Z})_{\overline{\rm{MS}}}=0.23122(4)$~\cite{Workman:2022ynf}.
-At relatively low energy scales, several experimental measurements of weak mixing angle exist (for a review, see Ref.~\cite{Kumar:2013yoa}) including the electron-deep inelastic scattering~\cite{PVDIS:2014cmd} (eDIS), neutrino-nucleus scattering~\cite{NuTeV:2001whx} (NuTeV), atomic parity violation~\cite{Wood:1997zq,Guena:2004sq,Dzuba:2012kx,Safronova:2017xyt} (APV on cesium), Moller scattering~\cite{SLACE158:2005uay} (SLAC E158), and elastic electron-proton scattering~\cite{Qweak:2018tjf} ($Q_{\rm{weak}}$).
+At relatively low energy scales, several experimental measurements of weak mixing angle exist (for a review, see Ref.~\cite{Kumar:2013yoa}) including the electron-deep inelastic scattering~\cite{PVDIS:2014cmd} (eDIS), neutrino-nucleus scattering~\cite{NuTeV:2001whx} (NuTeV), atomic parity violation~\cite{Wood:1997zq,Guena:2004sq,Dzuba:2012kx,Safronova:2017xyt} (APV on cesium), Moller scattering~\cite{SLACE158:2005uay} (SLAC E158), elastic electron-proton scattering~\cite{Qweak:2018tjf} ($Q_{\rm{weak}}$), and coherent elastic neutrino-nucleus scattering at COHERENT~\cite{COHERENT:2021xmm} and Dresden-II~\cite{Majumdar:2022nby}.
 The precise measurement of the weak mixing angle at different energy scales provides a direct probe of new physics beyond the SM~\cite{Kumar:2013yoa,Davoudiasl:2012qa,Davoudiasl:2015bua}.
 In particular, it will allow one to test the NuTeV anomaly~\cite{NuTeV:2001whx}.
 Using neutrino scattering, the collaboration measured a value of $\sin^{2}\theta_W$ that was 3$\sigma$ above the SM prediction at a scale of $\sim 4~\gev$.
 A measurement at FPF will shed more light on the running of the weak mixing angle at a similar energy scale.
 Any change in the weak mixing angle from the SM value, $\sin^2 \theta_W \to \sin^2 \theta_W + \Delta \sin^2 \theta_W$, will result in a shift in the vector coupling constant,